Why Your Brain Creates Obstacles to Your Own Goals

 - Inconsistent

-It comes in waves.
-It spikes when something feels inspiring or urgent, and then fades just as quickly when that emotional charge wears off.
+It comes and goes in waves.
+It rises when something feels exciting, inspiring, or urgent, and fades once that emotional energy starts to wear off.

 It is: